-AMT 498 Pro-Seminar.
-(1-7) selected semesters
+E AMT 498 Pro-Seminar.
+(1-7)

-AMT 499 Individualized Instruction.
+selected semesters E AMT 499 Individualized Instruction.
 (1-3)

-Omnibus Courses.
+selected semesters Omnibus Courses.
 For an explanation of courses offered but not specifically listed in this catalog, see "Omnibus Courses," page 63.
 Graduate-Level Courses.
-For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/ aad/catalogs on the Web.
+For information about courses numbered from 500 to 799, see the Graduate Catalog, or access www.asu.edu/ catalog on the Web.
 In some situations, undergraduate students may be eligible to take these courses; for more information, see "Graduate-Level Courses," page 62.